Welcome to my website!

 - The Men’s Health Big Book of Exercises by Adam Campbell (Endless workout variations.)

-- Set Your Voice Free by Roger Love (How well you speak affects every interaction.)
+- Set Your Voice Free by Roger Love (Good speakers are made, not born.)

 (For computer programming books, check out this list.
-Supplement with ChatGPT.)
+Supplement with ChatGPT and Scoop.)

 Philosophy Books